ehrscape/R-project/README.md

 Included packages
 -------

+### openEHRapi - using openEHR REST API from R

+The package is designed to collect data from an openEHR server with [AQL](http://www.openehr.org/releases/QUERY/latest/docs/AQL/AQL.html) queries via [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) web service architecture.
+Healthcare data is obtained by calling a REST API, and then format the returned result set in R to prepare the data for further analysis.
+Saving data records (compositions) to an openEHR server is also enabled.

+The package **openEHRapi** includes functions:

+* `get_query`: for a given AQL query returns the result set in a data frame.
+* `post_composition`: stores new data records (compositions).

+For more details on the usage of the package please refer to the included vignette.

 ### EhrscapeR - using EhrScape REST API from R

 The package is designed to collect data from open health data platform [EhrScape](https://www.ehrscape.com/index.html) with [AQL](http://www.openehr.org/releases/QUERY/latest/docs/AQL/AQL.html) queries via [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) web service architecture.
-Healthcare data is obtained by calling a REST API, and then format the returned result set in R to ready the data for more sophisticated analysis.
+Healthcare data is obtained by calling a REST API, and then format the returned result set in R to prepare the data for further analysis.
 Saving data records (compositions) to EhrScape is also enabled.

 The package **EhrscapeR** includes functions:

-* `get_query`: for a given AQ query returns the result set in a data frame.
+* `get_query`: for a given AQL query returns the result set in a data frame.
 * `get_query_csv`: for a given AQL query returns the CSV formated result set in a data frame.
 * `post_composition`: stores new data records (compositions) in EhrScape.